Winsome Earle-Sears: Political career

-In November 2001, Earle-Sears upset 20-year Democratic incumbent Billy Robinson in the general election for the 90th district seat in the Virginia House of Delegates, becoming the first female Black Republican, first female veteran, and the first naturalized citizen to serve in the body.
-She was the first Republican to represent a majority-Black House district in Virginia since 1865.
-Sears received a presidential appointment to the United States Census Bureau's African American Committee and a separate appointment from the Secretary of Veterans Affairs to the Advisory Committee on Women Veterans.
+In November 2001, Earle-Sears upset 20-year Democratic incumbent Billy Robinson in the general election for the 90th district seat in the Virginia House of Delegates, becoming the first female Black Republican, the first female veteran, and the first naturalized citizen to serve in the body.
+She is the first Republican to represent a majority-Black House district in Virginia since 1865.
+Sears received a presidential appointment to the United States Census Bureau's African American Committee and a separate appointment from the secretary of veterans affairs to the Advisory Committee on Women Veterans.

-In 2004, Earle-Sears lost to Democrat Bobby Scott in the general election for Virginia's 3rd congressional district seat.
-She received 31% of the vote.
+In 2004, Earle-Sears was the Republican nominee for Virginia's 3rd congressional district, challenging Democratic incumbent Bobby Scott.
+She lost in this heavily Democratic district, receiving 31% of the vote.

 In 2011, Governor Bob McDonnell appointed Earle-Sears to the Virginia Board of Education, succeeding Ella Ward.
 She served as the board's vice president in 2014, succeeding Betsy Beamer.
 Earle-Sears was succeeded as vice president by Billy K. Cannaday Jr. In 2015, Earle-Sears retired from the board and was succeeded by Wes Bellamy.

 In September 2018, Earle-Sears ran as a write-in candidate for the US Senate after Corey Stewart won the Republican nomination, citing his past alliances with white nationalists and other racial controversies.
 She received less than 1% of the vote.

-During the 2020 United States presidential election campaign, Earle-Sears supported Donald Trump and served as the national chairwoman of the political action committee Black Americans to Re-elect the President.
+During the 2020 United States presidential election campaign, Earle-Sears supported Donald Trump and served as the national chairwoman of the political action committee Black Americans to re-elect the President.

 Following the 2022 United States elections, during which Trump-endorsed Republicans lost in critical battleground states, Earle-Sears criticized Trump, calling him a liability for the party and saying she would not support him running again in the 2024 United States presidential election.
 Earle-Sears later changed her position, announcing her support after Trump was named the presumptive nominee in 2024.

-Lieutenant governor of Virginia
+Lieutenant Governor of Virginia (2022–2026)

-2021 lieutenant gubernatorial election
+2021 election

+On January 21, 2021, Earle-Sears announced her candidacy for Lieutenant Governor of Virginia.

 On May 11, 2021, Earle-Sears won the Republican nomination for lieutenant governor of Virginia on the fifth ballot, defeating former state delegate Tim Hugo 54% to 46%.
-On November 2, she won the general election, along with gubernatorial nominee Glenn Youngkin and attorney general nominee Jason Miyares.
+On November 2, she won the general election, defeating Hala Ayala.
+Her victory coincided with victories from gubernatorial nominee Glenn Youngkin and attorney general nominee Jason Miyares.
 She was inaugurated as the 42nd lieutenant governor of Virginia on January 15, 2022.
 She is Virginia's first female lieutenant governor, as well as the first Black female to hold the office.

-During the election campaign, she declined to say whether she had been vaccinated against SARS-CoV-2, but encouraged others to get vaccinated.
+During her 2021 campaign, Earle-Sears declined to say whether she had been vaccinated against SARS-CoV-2, but encouraged others to get vaccinated.